hydroclaus/python-numpy-git/scientific_writing.md

     - [non-breaking space](https://en.wikipedia.org/wiki/Non-breaking_space) – e.g., between the word "Figure" and the number of the figure, such that the word and the number do not appear on two different lines

 - commas in English:
     "A panda walks into a bar.
 He eats, shoots, and leaves" versus "A panda walks into a bar.
-He eats, shoots and leaves" ([there's a joke, and there's even a book that I like on this issue](https://adeptenglish.com/lessons/english-learn-grammar-7/#eats-shoots-and-leaves-the-joke))
+He eats, shoots and leaves" ([there's a joke, and there's even a book on this issue](https://adeptenglish.com/lessons/english-learn-grammar-7/#eats-shoots-and-leaves-the-joke))

 - specials: hydrogeology